ansible-collections/cloud-content-handbook/module-promotion.md

 ## How to ?

-The module promotion relies on the Github repository [el_grandiose_module_promoter](https://github.com/ansible-collections/el_grandiose_module_promoter.git).
+The module promotion can be performed using the tool here [el_grandiose_module_promoter](https://github.com/ansible-collections/el_grandiose_module_promoter.git).
-Please refer to the repository [documentation](https://github.com/ansible-collections/el_grandiose_module_promoter/blob/main/README.md) to see how to proceed.
+For usage information, please refer [documentation here](https://github.com/ansible-collections/el_grandiose_module_promoter/blob/main/README.md).

 Please note that the current version of the tool does not add the version_added_collection into modules migrated, therefore user needs to to manually add it.